 What is term life insurance?

-Term life insurance also has its drawbacks.
-For one, the savings component that you might find in a whole life insurance policy does not exist with a term life policy.
-This means that the only value of the policy to the policyholder’s beneficiaries is the death benefit.
-While many policyholders use other life insurance policies to invest and build wealth, that option does not exist in a term life policy.
+Term life insurance does have drawbacks, including the fact that it lacks the savings component a whole life insurance policy provides.
+The only value of the policy to the policyholder’s beneficiaries is the death benefit.
+While some policyholders use permanent life insurance policies to invest and build wealth, that option does not exist in a term life policy.

-Another downside to having a term life insurance policy is the fact that it only covers a policyholder’s beneficiaries for a set period of time.
-Because policyholders can, and often do, outlive their policies, there’s a chance that the coverage will end up as a sunk cost.
+Another downside to having a term life insurance policy is that it only covers a policyholder’s beneficiaries for a set period.
+Because policyholders can outlive their policies, there’s a chance that the coverage will end up as a sunk cost.
 Furthermore, a study done by Penn State University indicates that 99% of all term policies never pay out a death benefit.

 How does term life insurance work?

-A side effect of the non-savings feature of a term life insurance plan is that its policyholders cannot use it to build wealth.
+Since term life insurance does not provide a savings vehicle, policyholders cannot use it to build wealth.
 Therefore, a term life insurance policy is not used for charitable-giving purposes or estate planning.
-The premium of a term life insurance plan is used to cover the cost of underwriting insurance.
-Because of this, term life premiums are typically less expensive than permanent life insurance premiums.
+The premium of a term life insurance plan only covers the cost of underwriting insurance, which typically makes it less expensive than permanent life insurance premiums.

 How much does term life insurance cost?

 Term life insurance premiums are calculated based on the age, health and life expectancy of policyholders.
 Because of this, pricing for a term life insurance policy is highly variable but typically significantly cheaper for a younger user than it would be for someone who is nearing or already in retirement.